ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 Given the three skills briefly described above (stamina, rhythm and colour), their *strain* values have now become the number that approximates star rating.
 Switching from the previous system, where strain and individual skill values formed star rating, strain is now the only summative factor in this calculation via the new *peak* skill.

 *Peak* difficulty splits the map into sections and combines the highest strains of each skill in each section, aiming to catch out particularly demanding moments.
-The final star rating is the outputted result of the peak skill, including a slight multiplier to scale better.
+The final star rating is a weighted sum of the peak skill sections, including a slight multiplier to scale better.

 While this is much more mathematically complex than described here, you can consult the [osu!taiko rework document](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit), or dive into the code over in the [osu!(lazer) GitHub repository](https://github.com/ppy/osu) for the full details.